LBNL-ETA/SimulatorToFMU/doc/userGuide/source/build.rst

 Creating an FMU
 ===============

-This chapter describes how to create a Functional Mockup Unit, starting from a Simulator XML input file.
+This chapter describes how to create a Functional Mockup Unit.
-It assumes you have followed the :doc:`installation` instructions, and that you have created the Simulator model description file  following the :doc:`bestPractice` guidelines.
+It assumes you have followed the :doc:`installation` instructions, and that you have created the Simulator model description file as well as the Python script required to interface the Simulator following the :doc:`bestPractice` guidelines.

 Command-line use
 ^^^^^^^^^^^^^^^^